awslabs/aws-sdk-kotlin/docs/design/flexible-checksums.md

 - expected checksum: the checksum value from response headers
 - calculated checksum: a LazyAsyncValue containing the calculated checksum, which will only be fetched after the entire response body is consumed
-- checksum header name: the name of the header the SDK will be validating, which allows the user to see if validation occurred and which checksum algorithm was used.
+- checksum header name: the name of the checksum header to be validated, which allows the user to see if validation occurred and which checksum algorithm was used.

 ### Notifying the User of Validation